 Make the board:

 Divide a 10 inch strip of paper into 5 equal sections.
 We made 2 game boards.
 One is 10 x 2, the other is 10 x 3.
-Write “Ruma” in the final end section.
-(See photo)
+Measurements don't need to be exact.
+Write "Ruma" in the final end section.

 Objective: to get all the counters into the "Ruma" section.

-Set up: place 2 counters in each of the blank sections.
+Set up: place 2 counters in each of the empty sections.

 How to play: